 Commercial Vehicle for Hire Exception

 Many people have seen or heard of people who happily sip champagne in the back of a limo or enjoy beer on a party bus.
 That is because there is an exception to Indiana’s open container laws.
 People in vehicles for hire, who are not in the driver compartment, can consume alcohol.
 If you hire a limo or party bus to transport you to or from a venue, you can drink alcohol during the ride.

 With the rise of companies like Uber, many people are wondering whether the commercial vehicle exception applies to Uber passengers.
 Can passengers drink in an Uber vehicle or not?
 While it may be a new grey area of the law, the answer is no. It is unlikely that the law will see an Uber the same as a limo.
 Also, Uber’s code of conduct states that alcohol is not permitted in the vehicle unless expressly allowed by that state’s law.

 Hessler Law Can Help

-If you were ticketed for having an open container of alcohol in the car or for drinking as a passenger, call the experienced Indianapolis criminal defense attorneys of Hessler Law at (317) 886-8800.
+If you were ticketed for having an open container of alcohol in the car or for drinking as a passenger, contact our attorneys at (317) 886-8800.
 They can inform you of your rights and help you fight the ticket.